sulfuror/rescript-sh/README.md

 ## Security
 ---
-By default, the configuration files are as secure as your computer/user is. `rescript` itself does not contain any information about your repositories.
-Configuration files holds that information and when a configuration file is created, it is created inside the user's home directory with `chmod 700` for the file, so if another user is navigating through the user's files, they can see the file but not the content.
+By default, the configuration files are as secure as your computer/user. `rescript` itself does not contain any information about your repositories.
+Configuration files hold that information and when a configuration file is created, it is created inside the user's home directory with `chmod 600` for the file, so if another user is navigating through the user's files, they can see the file but not the content.

+> [!WARNING]
+> Because `PRE_CMD` and `POST_CMD` are executed via `eval`, it is critical that configuration files are never world-writable (i.e. permissions should be `600`).
+If a malicious user can write to the `.conf` file, they can inject arbitrary commands that will run with your privileges (e.g. as `root` if running from cron).

 If you share a user in your computer or you are just paranoid, then you should create a password file for your repository and encrypt it.
 Using GPG is a great way to do this and all you need to do (after creating your encrypted password file)